Winning games for bounded geodesics in moduli spaces of quadratic differentials

 Again as before the Diophantine foliations are not absolute winning since for any closed curve $\gamma$ the set of foliations $F$ such that $i(F,\gamma)=0$ is a codimension one subset.

 We now show strong winning.
 We can assume we start with a fixed train track $\tau$, and a small ball $B(F_0,r)$ of foliations carried by $\tau$.
+Indeed, if the initial ball Bob chooses contains points on the boundary of two or more charts, then Alice can use the strategy of choosing her balls furthest away from these boundary points, so that in a finite number of steps her choice will be contained in a single chart.

-By choosing transverse foliations, we can insure that there a ball $B'(q_0,r')\subset Q^1(1,\ldots, 1,-)$ of quadratic differentials contained in the principal stratum so that \begin{itemize} \item the vertical foliation of each $q\in B'(q_0,r')$ is in $B(F_0,r)$. \item $B(F_0,r)$ and $B'(q_0,r')$ are small enough so that the holonomies of a fixed set of saddle connections serve as local coordinates. \item There is a fixed constant so that systole of any $q\in B'(q_0,r')$ is bounded away from $0$ by that constant. \end{itemize} In holonomy coordinates the map that sends $q\in B'(q_0,r')$ to its vertical foliation is just projection onto the horizontal coordinates.
+By choosing transverse foliations, we can insure that there a ball $B'(q_0,r')\subset Q^1(1,\ldots, 1,-)$ of quadratic differentials contained in the principal stratum so that \begin{itemize} \item the vertical foliation of each $q\in B'(q_0,r')$ is in $B(F_0,r)$. \item each vertical foliation in $B(F_0,r)$ is the vertical foliation of some $q\in B(q_0,r')$. \item $B(F_0,r)$ and $B'(q_0,r')$ are small enough so that the holonomies of a fixed set of saddle connections serve as local coordinates. \item There is a fixed constant so that the holonomy of any $q\in B'(q_0,r')$ is bounded away from $0$ by that constant. \end{itemize} In holonomy coordinates the map that sends $q\in B'(q_0,r')$ to its vertical foliation is just projection onto the horizontal coordinates.
 This map clearly satisfies the hypotheses of Theorem~\ref{abstract thm}.
 Since the bounded geodesics form a strong winning set in $Q^1(1,\ldots, 1,-)$ by Theorem~\ref{thm:fullspace} they are strong winning in $\PMF$.